Special Needs Vests

-In this month's Tried & Tested we have focussed on popper vests for older children.
+This month, we have focused on popper vests for older children.

 It is very common for babies and younger children still in nappies to wear popper vests.

 However, when children with additional needs out grow the popper vests which are widely and cheaply available up to the age of 3 in most supermarkets and clothing stores, parents often struggle to source similar vests or bodysuits for older children.